-Canadian intelligence service accuses India of foreign interference: Report
+Canadian intelligence service accuses India of interfering with its democratic processes: Report

 Ottawa has also reportedly accused China of seeking to ‘clandestinely and deceptively influence the 2019 and 2021 federal elections’.